Contact Us Today

 Additionally, the drug also activates the dopamine chemical in the brain, which is the reward center of the brain.
 This reinforces the person to continue doing the drug, which then leads to the need for the heroin addiction treatment programs Northern IL offers.

 According to the National Institutes of Health, the use of heroin in the United States is increasing.
 Unfortunately, much of the increase in heroin that we’re seeing is in young adults ages 18-25.
 The number of people who admitted to doing the drug during the year was 948,000.

 Another startling statistic from the NIH is that more people are trying heroin for the first time, which means that drug education does not seem to be getting through to people.
 In fact, the number of people who tried heroin for the first time had doubled in 2016 from 2006.
-These numbers indicate that the only solution for those struggling with drug addiction problems is a heroin rehab in Northern IL.
+These numbers indicate that the only solution for those struggling with drug addiction problems is a heroin rehab in Illinois.

 The effects of heroin use and addiction are many.
 The crisis of heroin addiction, according to the NIH, has led to “the number of people meeting Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV) criteria for dependence or heroin use disorder increased dramatically from 214,000 in 2002 to 626,000 in 2016.”

 Addiction rehab programs provide a way for users to come off heroin in a safe and medically supervised manner.
 Clinical technicians oversee rehab participants in a facility that is a cross between a living area and a gathering place.
 The atmosphere in addiction treatment centers is non-judgmental, compassionate, and understanding.

 When you attend an addiction rehab your chances for recovery are much higher than trying to do it alone.
 You will also have the support of others who are in a similar situation as you, and you have the guidance of professional medical staff.